-- ESRB only covers the big three North American countries (Canada, The United States and Mexico).
-As a result, ESRB will not have No Export for You games listed.
+- ESRB only covers the big three North American countries (Canada, The United States and Mexico).note As a result, ESRB will not have No Export for You games listed.
 See Media Classifications for systems used in other countries.

-- According to Wikipedia, ESRB was formed in 1994.
+- ESRB was formed in 1994.
 Games that were released before that time will not be listed under them.
-However, there is a chance that they will be listed under them due to Compilation Re-release and/or Updated Re-release.
+However, there is a chance that they will be listed under them due to Digital Distribution, Compilation Re-release and/or Updated Re-release.

 - The games they have listed will sometimes not match the titles that TV Tropes has assigned to them.
 It's a good idea to make sure the game to be added is the same one, and that it's just titled differently.

 - It is possible to have the same game be given different age ratings.
-This is due to the fact that some video games are released across the personal computer, consoles and hand-held devices.
+This is because some video games are released across the personal computer, consoles and hand-held devices.
 Sometimes features have to be removed from differing versions, which decreases the age rating.